 The network offers 12-month SIM-only deals, contracts on smartphones, and pay-as-you-go plans.

-You'll find Virgin Mobile's SIM-only plans on a modest selection of tariffs - there's only five available - but they cover all bases.
-Its lowest plan gives you 300 minutes and 300MB data per month, while the biggest has 5000 minutes and 20GB data.
+You'll find Virgin Mobile's SIM-only plans on a modest selection of tariffs - there's only five available to the masses - but they cover all bases.
+Its lowest plan gives you 300 minutes and 300MB data per month, while the biggest has 5000 minutes and 100GB data.

-All have unlimited texts, but 5000 is the maximum number of monthly minutes you can get.
+All plans have unlimited texts, but 5000 is the maximum number of monthly minutes you can get.
 Still, that equals more than two and a half hours of chatting per day, so it may as well be unlimited.

 It also doesn't offer any 30-day SIM deals like many networks do - your choice is a 12-month plan or nada.
 Not great.
 One bonus it does offer, however, is that you can change your allowance to a different tariff whenever you like.
 Very few networks will let you do that on a long-term contract, so we're fans - though being able to cancel it whenever you like would be nice too.